d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

           f'tokens/sec on {str(ctx)}')
 ```

-Next, we create a model instance and set hyper-parameters.
+Next, we create a model instance and set hyperparameters.
 Then, we can train the model.

 ```{.python .input  n=15}
 embed_size, num_hiddens, num_layers, dropout = 32, 32, 2, 0.0